-Danielle Falk of Little Ginger Studio shares an easy styrofoam printmaking project using scratch foam.
+Danielle Falk of Little Ginger Studio shares an easy printmaking project using scratch foam.
 These city scape prints are amazing & make great gifts for family or friends!

-And in my opinion, process art is where it’s at!
-This type of art creates such a rich learning experience by giving kids ample opportunities to explore art materials.
+In my opinion, process art is where it’s at!
+This type of art creates a rich learning experience by giving kids ample opportunities to explore art materials.
+It’s how they learn to problem solve, explore, discover color and shape, and more!

 Styrofoam Printmaking for Kids